I agree with jiebao. Talk to a doctor.

 but Also try to stay healthy, if you want muscle weight, eat protein, not just carbs.

 Try to eat calorie dense foods like nuts, cheese, dried fruit, full fat yogurt, healthy carbs (whole grain), peanut butter, and other high calorie but healthy foods.
 Also if you’re in great need to gain weight then you should try drinking Ensure.
-Hope this helps!posted about 4 years ago
+Hope this helps!posted over 4 years ago

 yes, good carbs are best.
 Also, spirutein shake powder is also good for gaining weight…have a shake with a meal.
 They are delitious and are all natural too.
-GNC nutrition centers used to carry the stuff- I used it as a dietary supplement in high school. not sure if they still carry it, but its worth a shot.posted about 4 years ago
+GNC nutrition centers used to carry the stuff- I used it as a dietary supplement in high school. not sure if they still carry it, but its worth a shot.posted over 4 years ago

 WonderAve, it’s possible you’re not asking your doctor the right questions, but really you probably just need to get a new doctor! see if he will give you a referal to a dietician, and if he won’t then difinitely find a new doctor.